 The Court of Appeal is the highest court in Alberta.
 It can be asked, through an appeal, to review decisions made in a lower court or an administrative tribunal like the:

 You don’t have an automatic right to appeal for all matters.
-You should speak with a lawyer to determine if you require permission to appeal; to obtain permission, you must file an application and pay a fee.
+You should speak with a lawyer to determine if you require permission to appeal.
+To obtain permission, you must:

 Orders and judgments

 An appeal doesn’t stop enforcement of an order or judgment and isn’t a way to avoid complying with a court decision.
 To stay an order or judgment, you must do both of these things:

 - file an application for stay of enforcement

 - pay an application fee

 If circumstances have changed since the order or judgment was made, you might be able to apply to the court where the original hearing took place to vary the order or judgment instead of appealing it.

 There are 2 main parties in an appeal: